Minehead

 Amongst the first private residences built on Minehead's scenic North Hill it enjoys panoramic views from most of its comfortable and bright en-suite bedrooms over the town, the spectacular beaches and the Steam Railway.

-Farthing Cottage Self catering holiday cottage in
+Farthing Cottage Self-catering cottage

 Woodcombe Lodges Self catering near Minehead